-The curriculum itself describes how EM trainees will be trained.
+The curriculum also describes how EM trainees will be trained.
 It is the result of a significant exercise whereby experienced EM trainers and training and assessment experts have sought to describe an effective approach that can be delivered.
 The following is a description of how learners and trainers can get the best out of it.

-The clinical knowledge and understanding outlined in the Syllabus is applied in a setting of varying demands, interspersed with rare and challenging situations, delivered by a workforce with a range of experience and the need for overview and leadership from the EM specialist.
+The clinical knowledge and understanding outlined in the Clinical Syllabus is applied in a setting of varying demands, interspersed with rare and challenging situations, delivered by a workforce with a range of experience and the need for overview and leadership from the EM specialist.
 The requirements of on an EM specialist in this setting are articulated in the Specialty Learning Outcomes (SLOs).
 The Speciality Learning Outcomes outline what an EM specialist, at the end and at key points within training, will be expected to be able to do independently.

-The idea underpinning assessment is not that a tick list is followed or a specific number of assessments accumulated.
+A key principle underpinning the Programme of Assessment is that a tick list is not followed, or a specific number of assessments accumulated.
 It is rather that there is a shared understanding of where trainees need to get to, in terms of the degree of independence, at the next stage of training and that training is geared to readying them.
 Trainers know which situations and circumstances are demanding and can guide learners to experience these, with support, in the work place.
 That is the point of work place encounters that are recorded in the RCEM e-portfolio.
 To that end, assessment in the work place should start at the beginning of the training year and pitched at outer edges of the trainees’ ‘comfort zone’.